91072puu/Clinical_Study_Project_R-Python/README.md

+# About
-# This repository is for exploring the idea how to transform SAS code into R/Python
+This is a repository for exploring the idea how to transform SAS code into R/Python in Clinical Programming.